LeapYeet/Meshtastic-Firmware-Friend-Finder-Edition/README.md

     * Navigate to `Friend Finder` -> `Track a Friend`.
     * Select your friend from the list to begin a mutual tracking session.
     * The device will switch to the tracking screen.

 ---

+## 🚧 Project Status & Future Goals

+Please be aware that this entire project is a **work in progress**.

+-   **Source Code**: The source code will be made available soon for community review and contribution.
+-   **End Goal**: The ultimate goal is to refine this module and merge it with the official Meshtastic firmware repository so everyone can benefit from it.
+-   **Testing Needed**: Before an official merge is possible, extensive testing is required across different devices, hardware configurations, and LoRa settings.
+Community feedback and testing are highly encouraged!

+---